How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 (window.uetq.push('event', 'purchase')

-To do this, go to the Settings section (1) and select Checkout (2).
+Place a UET tag in your Shopify Shopping cart: go to the Settings section (1) and select Checkout (2).

-Place tag on Additional scripts section.
+Place the tag in the Additional scripts section.

 <script>